NATIONAL PROGRAM COMMITTEE

 Jeanne Ellard – Theme Co-chair

-Dr Jeanne Ellard is an anthropologist with extensive experience conducting research on the social aspects of HIV and viral hepatitis.
+Jeanne Ellard is an anthropologist with extensive experience conducting research on the social aspects of HIV and viral hepatitis.
 She has worked in roles in both academia and the community sector.
-She is currently senior advisor research at the Australian Federation of AIDS Organisations (AFAO).
+She is currently a research fellow at the Australian Research Centre for Sex, Health and Society (ARCSHS) La Trobe University.

 Peter Aggleton has worked internationally on the social and educational aspects of sexual health and HIV for over thirty years.
 He holds senior academic positions at UNSW Sydney, ANU, La Trobe University and UCL in London.
 Editor-in Chief of Culture, Health & Sexuality and Sex Education journals, Peter’s most recent book (edited with Sarah Bernays, Adam Bourne, Susan Kippax and Richard Parker) is entitled Remaking HIV Prevention in the 21st Century (Springer 2021).